Rayrsn/Spotify-Ad-Killer/README.md

 * If the executable exits with "Python39.dll not found" error, move the included Python39.dll to the directory.
 * You can use whatever version of python3 you have but to fix the "python3*.dll not found" you have to look through your python dir.

-## Warning
+## Acknowledgments
 * ~~There is a limitation however, some ads don't change the window title to "Advertisement".
 I might design a system which detects those too but I'm lazy atm.~~

 **The mentioned bug is fixed.**
+* Some antivirus softwares incorrectly detect the precompiled version ([Latest Release](https://github.com/Rayrsn/Spotify-Ad-Killer/releases/latest)) as malware.
+This is a known issue caused by building executables with pyinstaller ([Yara rule](https://github.com/bartblaze/Yara-rules/blob/4ccecf6b6fd357a31dfb34d8793c9f59244b7e44/rules/generic/PyInstaller.yar) and [Virustotal Scan](https://www.virustotal.com/gui/file/93aa75640348f607b255d7eef3a01b5dfd9383e1367e859da4bf58adcfc6caa4/detection)).

 ## To-Do List
 - [x] Fix the limitation.